JoinColony/colonyNetwork/docs/_Interface_IColony.md

 ### `transferExpenditureViaArbitration`

-DEPRECATED Updates the expenditure owner.
+Updates the expenditure owner.
 Can only be called by Arbitration role.

 *Note: This is now deprecated and will be removed in a future version*